 In the context of manufacturing, the greatest potential is for functions that contribute to a reduction of programming and configuration requirements in deployed systems.
 There are clear benefits for small lot size systems in reducing the time and skill needed to reconfigure an adapt systems to new processes.

-Current Deployed systems are at TRL 9 for Level 1 - Sense data knowledge of Acquired Knowledge, Level 2 - Task context interaction for Cognitive Human Interaction, Level 1/2 for Interpretive ability, Level 3 - Sense driven action for Action ability, Level 1/2 for Envisioning ability, Level 2 - Pre-defined reasoning for Reasoning.
+Current Deployed systems are at TRL 9 for Level 1 of Acquired Knowledge, Level 2 for Human Interaction, Level 1/2 for Interpretive ability, Level 3 for Action ability, Level 1/2 for envisioning, Level 2 for Reasoning.